MAInformatico/CSVtoHTML/README.md

 # CSVtoHTML
 Miguel Angel Gutiérrez (MAInformatico)
-Written in Python.
-Source file that transforms an CSV file in a HTML pages.
+Some sources files Written in Python. converter.py - Source file that transforms an CSV file in a HTML pages. webdata.py - It's a source code to obtain the source code of a webpages that it's executed on the client.